fmestrone/observability-testing-tool/README.md

   for Cloud Monitoring, as well as testing notifications and alerting conditions.

-It can generate historical logs and metrics as well as **live logs and metrics**.
+It can generate historical logs and metrics as well as live logs and metrics.

 **Historical logs and metrics** are generated at a given frequency in bulk given a start point and end point in time.
 The timestamps of historical logs are limited to 30 days in the past and 1 day in the future (this is due to [Google Logging infrastructure quotas and limits](https://cloud.google.com/logging/quotas#log-limits)).
-As far as the timestamps of historical metrics, they are limited to max 25 hours in the past and 5 minutes in the future (also due to [Google Monitoring infrastructure limits](https://cloud.google.com/monitoring/custom-metrics/creating-metrics#writing-ts)).
+As far as the timestamps of historical metrics go, they are limited to max 25 hours in the past and 5 minutes in the future (also due to [Google Monitoring infrastructure limits](https://cloud.google.com/monitoring/custom-metrics/creating-metrics#writing-ts)).

-**Live logs and metrics** are instead generated between a given start point and end point in time at the specified frequency, but they are generated at the time when they are due to be sent and sent with the actual timestamp of when they are sent.
+**Live logs and metrics** are instead generated between a given start point and end point in time in the future at the specified frequency, but they are generated at the time when they are due to be sent and will bear the timestamp of generation.
 Live configurations are particularly useful when testing alerts and triggers.

 ## Setup

-- Clone the GIT project and make sure you are inside the top-level folder where the tool was downloaded
+- Clone the Git project and make sure you are inside the top-level folder where the tool was downloaded

 ```bash
 git clone https://github.com/fmestrone/advanced-observability-testing-tool.git